jhpyle/docassemblecli/README.md

 ZIP file and uploads it through the **docassemble** API.
 Feel free to copy the code and write your own scripts to save yourself time.

+`dainstall` tries to exclude temporary files from the ZIP file, such as auto-save files created by text editors.
+It also excludes any files that `git` would exclude, so if you have `git` installed on your system, then you can edit the `.gitignore` file for your repository to exclude files that should not be part of the package.

 ## Automatically calling `dainstall`

 You can use the `bash` script `dawatchinstall` to call `dainstall`